SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization

 \subsection{Implementation Setting and datasets}

-\textbf{Datasets.} Experiments are conducted on the Makeup Transfer (MT) dataset \cite{li2018beautygan}.
-It contains 2719 makeup images, each of which has variations in poses, expressions, and makeup styles.
-Besides, it contains 1115 non-makeup images with different human identities.
-Following \cite{li2018beautygan}, we randomly selected 250 makeup images and 100 non-makeup images as the testing set, and the rest as the training set.
-To further validate the effectiveness of our model, we also tested it in the M-wild dataset \cite{jiang2020psgan}, in which the facial images have complex backgrounds.
+\textbf{Datasets.} We train our model using the Makeup Transfer (MT) dataset \cite{li2018beautygan}, which contains 2719 makeup images and 1115 non-makeup images, each depicting a different human subject with variations in poses, facial expressions.
+Following \cite{li2018beautygan}, we randomly select 250 makeup images and 100 non-makeup images from the MT dataset to form the testing set, while the remaining images are used for training.
+To further validate the effectiveness of our model on facial images with complex background, we also evaluate its performance on the M-wild dataset \cite{jiang2020psgan}.

-\textbf{Implementation Details} We train the model for 40 epochs with an Adam optimizer ($\beta_1=0,\beta_2=0.9$).
-We set imbalanced learning rates, 1e-4 and 4e-4 respectively, following the TTUR.
-The spectral norm is used in both the generator and discriminator for stabilizing the training.
-All the experiments were conducted on one NVIDIA GeForce RTX 2080 Ti GPU, and it takes roughly 2 days to train the whole model when batch size is set to 1.
-The reason we set the batch size to 1 is because the computation of correspondences matching in the spatial alignment module uses a lot of memory, and if we remove cycle loss and identity loss from the loss function, we can adjust it to a larger batch size, but it also has some impact on the results, which is a trade-off.
-We empirically \cite{jiang2020psgan,deng2021spatially} set the hyper-parameters of formula 7 as ($\lambda_1$=1.0,$\lambda_2$=0.001,$\lambda_3$=0.1,$\lambda_4$=50.0,$\lambda_5$=1.0,$\lambda_6$=10.0,$\lambda_7$=1.0).
+\textbf{Implementation Details.} To address the lack of direct supervision for optimal transport, we formulate the problem as a mask-to-image translation task by treating all non-makeup images, makeup images, and their corresponding semantic maps as inputs and outputs.
+We train SAM by integrating it with a translation network \cite{zhan2021unbalanced}.
+Once the training is complete, we discard the translation network and keep the semantic-guided warping module fixed.
+Using the intermediate results generated by SAM, we jointly train RAM and MFM to render the final image.
+All the experiments were conducted on one NVIDIA GeForce RTX 3090 GPU, and it takes roughly 2 days to train the whole model when batch size is set to 1.
+We empirically set the hyper-parameters of formula 9 as $\big(\lambda_1$=0.001,$\lambda_2$=\{0.1 (skin),1.5 (eyes),1.0 (lip)\},$\lambda_3$=1.0,$\lambda_4$=10.0,$\lambda_5$=1.0)$\big)$.